kikotey/log.io/README.md

  DEBUGGER FOR REACT-NATIVE, EXPO TUNNEL, LOG VIEWER AND MORE
 =================================================

-Usage:
+New Usages:
+ - file reader
- - simple Log viewer
+ - simple Log Viewer
- - React-native
+ - React-native Log Viewer
- - Expo tunnel
+ - Expo tunnel Debugger
- - console log debugger
+ - All applications that need the console debugger
- - or more
+ - and more

+Inspired of the work of the [ NarrativeScience-old TEAM log.io](https://github.com/NarrativeScience-old/log.io)

+New Usages:

 ## kikotey-debugger by kikotey.com - debug in Real-time log monitoring in your browser and console log